chrisjesuscj/constructpy/README.md

 ## Features

 Constructpy currently features 7 constructability tests divided into 3 categories (standardization, simplicity and accessibility).
-The tests are based similar constructability assessment suite provided by the ECOS Revit plugin, described in Barros[1], but also takes into account some constructability assessment methods described in Tauriainen et al[2].
+The tests are based on similar constructability assessment suite provided by the ECOS Revit plugin, described in Barros[1], but also takes into account some constructability assessment methods described in Tauriainen et al[2].
 A short description of each test is provided below.

 ### Standardization